ahnatova/frontend-nanodegree-feedreader/README.md

 ## User Guide

+To succesfully run the application, you have to open the index.html file in you favourite web browser.

 This application consists from the header, menu and the main content - the RSS feeds.

 Use the menu to choose the RSS feeds from the different websites you'd like to read content from.